 Allegheny Landing might be considered one of Pittsburgh’s most photogenic (and photographed) riverfront parks.
 Situated on Pittsburgh’s North Shore between the Roberto Clemente and Andy Warhol Bridges next to PNC Park, its location on the northern bank of the Allegheny River across from Downtown gives it breathtaking views of the water and city skyline.
 This is a park that appeals to urban romantics and Instagrammers alike.

-The Landing was dedicated in 1984 as one of Pittsburgh’s first modern riverfront parks and one the nation’s first urban riverfront sculpture parks.
+The Landing was dedicated in 1984 as one of Pittsburgh’s first modern riverfront parks and one of the nation’s first riverfront sculpture parks.
 It was established in recognition of Pittsburgh’s riverfront potential for recreation and incorporating arts within the urban landscape.
 Over the past several decades, Allegheny Landing has become a well-used node of Pittsburgh’s riverfront trail system.
 But near-continuous use and deferred maintenance have left the park “loved to death” and in dire need of improvements.

-Lower Trail Restoration and Rain Garden
+Lower Trail Restoration and Rain Garden (2016-2017)

 Allegheny Landing is owned and managed by the City of Pittsburgh.
 For more information on staging a special event at Allegheny Landing, please visit the City of Pittsburgh’s Citiparks Special Event Permitting page.

 A renovation of Allegheny Landing led by Riverlife and the City of Pittsburgh with support from Carnegie Museum of Art and Friends of Allegheny Landing began in 2010.
 Highlights include: